Paul Pörtner: Life

 writer who was also deeply drawn to burlesque, in which his characters act in desperate and irrational ways.
 He also consistently uses experimental language and wordplay.

 His interest in avant-garde theatre led him to embrace the theories of Jacob Levy Moreno, Antonin Artaud and Erwin Piscator.
 In addition, through his stage work as director and playwright he fell under the charm of commedia dell'arte, as well as the absurdism of Kurt Schwitters and Alfred Jarry.
 In 1963 Pörtner wrote the interactive play Scherenschnitt oder Der Mörder sind Sie in which the audience takes a leading role.
 This was first performed the same year at Theater Ulm, and at least seventy-five other German theatres followed suit.

-In the United States Scherenschnitt, rewritten and titled Shear Madness, became the longest-running, non-musical play in USA stage history.
-Productions in eighteen other countries have made Scherenschnitt an international hit: with the exception of Agatha Christie's The Mousetrap, Pörtner's interactive play is currently the longest-running play in the world.
+In the United States Scherenschnitt, rewritten and titled Shear Madness, became the longest-running, non-musical play in USA stage history running for over 40 years in Boston at the Charles Playhouse from 1980 until 2020, when financial concerns related to the COVID-19 pandemic led to its closure.
+Productions in eighteen other countries have made Scherenschnitt an international hit: with the exception of Agatha Christie's The Mousetrap, Pörtner's interactive play is currently the longest-running play in the world, being performed since 1987 at the John F. Kennedy Center for the Performing Arts's Theater Lab in Washington D.C.

 In addition to his seventeen theatre plays, Pörtner wrote more than 20 radio plays that are still influential in the German-speaking world.